Guides

 How to keep claims compliant

 Air-quality content should avoid disease-treatment language.
-The more careful editorial posture is to say that certain products may support a lower-concern shopping routine when used according to their labels and limitations.
+The more careful editorial posture is to say that certain products may support a lower-concern routine when used according to their labels and limitations.

 What I would check